Skip to content

 Zion Adventure Photog is a clean website with a pleasant color scheme and easy-to-digest typography.
 It also uses the cool parallax effect, adding depth for improved UX.

-While the header doesn’t float, the notification bar does, but it only reappears on a back scroll and is transparent, so it doesn’t clutter the screen.
+While the header doesn’t float, the notification bar does.
+It only reappears on a back scroll and is transparent, so it doesn’t clutter the screen.

 Note: Your website’s color scheme can greatly impact the user experience, so choose wisely.